fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     that each node should contain a certain minimum number of samples.
-    An example of loss function is the mean squared error of the node's prediction, which is equal to the variance of the target values in the node, and which therefore tends to create nodes containing target values that are as close as possible to each other.
+    An example of loss function is the mean squared error of the node's prediction, which is equal to the variance of the target values in the node, and which therefore tends to result in nodes containing similar target values.
     </p>

     <p>